awsdocs/aws-sdk-for-javascript-v3/doc_source/cloudwatch-examples-using-alarm-actions.md

 ## <a name="cloudwatch-examples-using-alarm-actions-configure-sdk"></a>

-Configure the SDK for JavaScript by creating a global configuration object then setting the Region for your code\.
+Configure the SDK for JavaScript by creating a global configuration object then setting the AWS Region for your code\.
 In this example, the Region is set to `us-west-2`\.

 ```
 // Load the SDK for JavaScript